Majra Nand Karan

 Majra Nand Karan village is located in Kaithal Tehsil of Kaithal district in Haryana, India.
 It is situated 19 km away from Kaithal, which is both district & sub-district headquarter of Majra Nand Karan village.
 As per 2009 stats, Majra Nand Karan village is also a gram panchayat.
+On the main chowk of the Village there is a beautiful Statue of SHAHEED-A-AZAM BHAGAT SINGH JI.